lj020326/ansible-datacenter/README.md

 git clone https://github.com/lj020326/ansible-datacenter.git
 ```

-2. Setup galaxy roles to be used: *This is internally performed by script if using to run on remote ansible/control node
+2. Setup galaxy collections/roles to be used: *This is internally performed by script if using to run on remote ansible/control node

 ```
+## install collections
+ansible-galaxy collection install -r ./collections/requirements.yml

+## install roles
-ansible-galaxy install --force -r requirements.yml
+ansible-galaxy install -r ./roles/requirements.yml
 ```

 3. Add host info to hosts.ini inventory and ping the nodes